-Released Area Features and updates A step-by-step guide for Smart Campaigns has been added to split dispatch.
-A definition of the mailing types that can be selected in Deep Analytics reports and action-based target group filters has been added.
-Inline Editing lets you edit the texts of your mailing template directly in the mailing preview.
-CMS The CMS user interface has been rebranded.
-The screenshots have been updated to reflect this. (update 274) September 5, 2019 Episerver Commerce Order meta-classes and fields appear on the Order Management screen.
+Released Area Features and updates September 5, 2019 CMS The CMS user interface has been rebranded.
+The screenshots have been updated to reflect this. (update 274) Commerce Order meta classes and fields appear on the Order Management screen.
 Several updates to the Order Management screen, including the ability to choose a market before selecting a cart, and the ability to create a new cart. (update 279) Campaign Use the new Structured data tab in the General settings paragraph in the Template Kit to add structured data to your mailing.
-Add content in the Gmail Promotions tab section that Gmail should prominently display in the Gmail Promotions tab.
+Add content in the Gmail Promotions tab section that Gmail should prominently display in the Gmail Pro-

+Released Area Features and updates motions tab.
 Marketing Automation New global settings for Marketing Automation connectors.
 Change to Microsoft Dynamics CRM connector configuration screen (Domain is out; Region is in), and Organization name can be the Unique name or the friendly name.
 August 21, 2019 Campaign The deliverability preview lets you check your mailing before dispatch, whether the contents are displayed correctly and whether your mailing has been classified as spam by the most popular email providers.
-In the Performance Dashboard, you can display KPIs as a bubble chart. (update 278)

-Released Area Features and updates Insight Visitor groups was added to the filter types for viewing profiles.
+In the Performance Dashboard, you can display KPIs as a bubble chart. (update 278) Insight Visitor groups was added to the filter types for viewing profiles.
 August 7, 2019 Campaign The IP warming topic provides information about how to build a good reputation with internet service providers as an email sender.
 July 24, 2019 Campaign In the recipient history, you can view the third-party ID, the pseudonymized recipient ID.
 See Recipient history. (update 274) In the Basics section, you can find the new Deliverability basics section with information and best practices for successful deliverability.
-July 10, 2019 Forms The form element types Rich text and Submit button can now be dependent on other fields, which means they can be displayed or hidden depending on a visitor's previous input.
-See Dependencies tab in Form element types. (update 269) Episerver Commerce The Order Management screen lets you convert any cart to a purchase order and accept payments.
+July 10, 2019 Forms The form element types Rich text and Submit but- ton can now be dependent on other fields, which means they can be displayed or hidden depend- ing on a visitor's previous input.
+See Depend-

+Released Area Features and updates encies tab in Form element types. (update 269) Commerce The Order Management screen lets you convert any cart to a purchase order and accept payments.
 See Order Management screen. (update 271) Campaign If you are using Spryker as an e-commerce platform, you can integrate Episerver Campaign to connect e-commerce and mailing activities.
 See Spryker integration.
-Added menu entries Episerver Insight and Episerver Reach (Email Recommendations and Triggered Messages) to Campaign start menu.
-June 13,2019 CMS An administrator can require a review requester to add a comment when sending an item for review.
-See Managing approval sequences and Collaboration. (update 265) Campaign The Episerver Campaign User Guide is a section
+Added menu entries Episerver Insight and Episerver Reach to Campaign start menu.
+CMS An administrator can require a review requester to add a comment when sending an item for review.
+See Managing approval sequences and Collaboration. (update 265) June 13, 2019 Campaign The Episerver Campaign User Guide is a section in the Episerver User Guide.

-Released Area Features and updates

-in the Episerver User Guide.

 Marketing Automation connectors Support for multiple instances of a connector, to use for example in separate regions.
 See Episerver Pardot and Episerver Marketo. (update 244)